Massylii: Role in the Second Punic War

 In 218 BC, war broke out between the Carthaginians and the Romans.
 The Massylii and the Masaesyli, who both possessed a strong and proficient cavalry force, were allied to the Carthaginian cause and performed valuable service for them in Iberia and Italy.
 In 206 BC, a Massylian prince called Masinissa defected to the Romans.
-When the Romans and Massyli finally defeated the Carthaginians in 202 BC after the battle of Zama, Massinissa took over the territory of the Massylii and the Masaesyli and formed it into one kingdom called Numidia, he established the first unified Berber State in North Africa that is entirely ruled by berbers and ruled it until his death in approximately 148 BC.
+Syphax was defeated by Masinissa and the Roman general Scipio Africanus in 203 BC at the Battle of Cirta just prior to Scipio's victory over Hannibal at the Battle of Zama in 202 BC, When the Romans and Massyli finally defeated the Carthaginians in 202 BC after the Battle of Zama, Masinissa annexed the lands of the Masaesyli, uniting the entire region under his leadership as the Kingdom of Numidia.
+The Masaesyli tribe essentially vanishes from history after 202 BC, thereby establishing the first unified Berber State in North Africa ruled entirely by Berbers.
+He ruled Numidia until his death in approximately 148 BC.